sometea/hobbymusik-legacy/README.md

 # Hobbymusik

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.
+This is the serverless version of the Hobbymusik website at hobbymusik.net.
+It should use Google Firebase as a backend.

 ## Development server